KostasValeckas/BarchelorThesisFiles/binned data/readme.txt

-Rebinned data used to test PypeIt and PyReduce on GW170817  X-Shooter data, for different dates of observations.
+Rebinned data used to test PypeIt and PyReduce on GW170817  X-Shooter data, for different dates of observation.

 The rebinning script can be found in this repository, search for rebinner.py